treydock/ood-documentation/source/installation/modify-system-security.rst

       cat /var/log/audit/audit.log | audit2allow -M ood

-The OnDemand SELinux package does not package policy changes for batch systems as those will be going to be site specific.
+The OnDemand SELinux package does not package policy changes for batch systems as those will be site specific.
 If you experience denials and wish to write a custom policy these are the basic steps:

    .. code-block:: sh